-Short-term emission rates (\leq 24-hours) for SO2, NOx, and PM10 (including condensible and filterable direct PM102) should be modeled since visibility impacts are calculated for a 24-hour averaging period.
-All BART-eligible units at the facility should be modeled together in CALPUFF.
-The Division initially used allowable emission rates or federally enforceable emission limits.
-If 24-hour emissions limits did not exist, limits of a different averaging period were used.
-Specifically, if limits did not exist, maximum hourly emissions based on emission factors and design capacity were used.
+Short-term emission rates ( $\leq$ 24-hours) should be modeled since visibility impacts are calculated for a 24-hour averaging period.
+SO2, NOx, and PM10 (including condensible and filterable direct PM10) should be modeled from all BART-eligible units at the facility.
+The Division will initially use allowable emission rates or federally enforceable emission limits.
+If 24-hour emissions limits do not exist, limits of a different averaging period may be used.
+Specifically, if limits do not exist, maximum hourly emissions based on emission factors and design capacity may be used.

-If the source operator elects to develop emission rates for future subject-to-BART modeling, case-by-case procedures should be developed in consultation with the Division.
+If the source operator elects to develop emission rates for subject-to-BART modeling, case-bycase procedures should be developed in consultation with the Division.
 In general, the following emission rates are acceptable:

-- Short-term (≤24-hours) allowable emission rates (e.g., emission rates calculated using the maximum rated capacity of the source). - Federally enforceable short-term limits (≤24-hours). - Peak 24-hour actual emission rates (or calculated emission rates) from the most recent 3 to 5 years of operation that account for "high capacity utilization" during normal operating conditions and fuel/material flexibility allowed under a source's permit.
+- Short-term (≤24-hours) allowable emission rates (e.g., emission rates calculated using the maximum rated capacity of the source). - Federally enforceable short-term limits (<24-hours). - Peak 24-hour actual emission rates (or calculated emission rates) from the most recent 3 to 5 years of operation that account for "high capacity utilization" during normal operating conditions and fuel/material flexibility allowed under the source's permit.
 In situations where a unit is allowed to use more than one fuel, the fuel resulting in the highest emission rates should be used for the modeling, even if that fuel has not been used in the last 3 to 5 years.

-If short-term rates are not available, emissions rates based on averaging periods longer than 24-hours are acceptable only in cases where the modeling shows that the source has impacts equal to or greater than the contribution threshold.
+If short-term rates are not available, emissions rates based on averaging periods longer than 24hours are acceptable only in cases where the modeling shows that the source has impacts equal to or greater than the contribution threshold.